jara001/f1tenth-rules/rules_v3.md

 Practice is a session for the teams to train and test their car directly on the track.

-The practice track should contain all track features used during the competition, but its layout may differ.
+When possible, the practice track should contain all track features used during the competition, but its layout may differ.

 _Note: When this happens, there should be another practice session so they can map._